Welcome to the My Neighborhood News Network. Here’s what you should know about our community’s longest-running, Edmonds-based online news source.

 Independently owned.
-Founded in 2009, we are supported by online advertising and reader donations, and the money raised stays in the community; it’s not sent to a New York- or Seattle-based corporation.Our freelance writers and photographers live in South Snohomish County too.
+My Edmonds News, MLTnews and Lynnwood Today are supported by online advertising and reader donations, and the money raised stays in the community; it’s not sent to a New York- or Seattle-based corporation.
+My freelance writers and photographers live in our communities too.

 Community service.
-I was raised in Ellensburg, population 10,000, and I understand the value of being in a community where people know your name and care about your well-being.
+I was raised in the small town of Ellensburg, Wash. and I understand the value of being in a community where people know your name and care about your well-being.
 My dad was a local small business owner and served as Ellensburg’s mayor in the 1960s, and was always giving back to his community.
 He instilled in me the value of selfless community service.
-I currently sit on the Edmonds Historical Museum Board and the City of Edmonds Economic Development Commission, in addition to running the My Neighborhood News Network.
+I currently sit on the Edmonds Historical Museum Board, and am a former member of the Citizens Economic Development Commission.
 I also have provided reduced cost or free advertising to deserving community organizations, and work with local high school and college journalism students.

 Commitment to value for my advertisers.
-Our websites provide an incredible value for local businesses looking to get the word out about their products and services.
+My Neighborhood News Network is an incredible value for local businesses looking to get the word out about their products and services.
 Our readership continues to grow month-after-month and our pricing is very affordable when compared to other advertising opportunities.

 I look forward to your ideas and your feedback.

 My Neighborhood News Network